Important Notice: ARCC offices closed on Thursday, February 12, 2026. Click here for more information.

 Please note that the County Recorder is not liable for modification not authorized by law.
 This is the sole responsibility of the holder of ownership interest who caused the modified recordation per Government Code Section 12956.2 subdivision (f).

 Upon receipt, the Recorder's office will review and submit the document to County Counsel who will determine whether the original document contains any unlawful restrictions, as defined in Civil Code 714.6, subdivision (a).
 Only those determined to be in violation of the law will be recorded.
-Those that are deteremined to not be in violation of the law will be returned to the submitter unrecorded.
+Those that are determined to not be in violation of the law will be returned to the submitter unrecorded.